All Episodes

 Experience what daylight looks like, the sun, because you don't get to do that.

-Yes, uh, laid off and loving it.
+Yes, laid off and loving it.

-Now, this is media cover for what's happening is so many people unemployed, there's no stigma attached to it.
+There's so many people unemployed, there's no stigma attached to it.

 Most small businesses file on their personal income tax return.

-It's not that small businesses of 250 grand or larger are not rich people.
+Small businesses of 250 grand or larger are not rich people.

-They're gonna pay the brunt.
+They're going to pay the brunt.

-And once again, what this all adds up to is you've got a world view of a bunch of people in this administration with a chip on their shoulder who look at the people who they think are rich.
+And once again, what this all adds up to is you've got a worldview of a bunch of people in this administration with a chip on their shoulder who look at the people who they think are rich.

-They think those people are rich because they've been unfair, they have stolen or they have taken more than their share from the economic pie.
+They have stolen or they have taken more than their share from the economic pie.

-That's why there are poor people, and so the chip on the shoulder is going to lead us now to level the playing field by spreading as much misery equally as possible.
+And so the chip on the shoulder is going to lead us now to level the playing field by spreading as much misery equally as possible.

-What Freddie Mac is investigating itself over a lobbying campaign.
+Freddie Mac is investigating itself over a lobbying campaign.

-Now they're talking of impeaching Burris, or not impeach uh they impeached Blogo.
+Now they're talking of impeaching Burris.

 You know what?